 - Homage: Many of the gods and their thirst for blood are reminiscent of Neil Gaiman's works, especially American Gods.

 - How the Mighty Have Fallen: At their height with massive levels of worshipers and sacrifices, Dean said they were nigh-invincible.
 Nowadays they have to go out to personally get their sacrifices, are forced to blend in with humans, and even mortals(hunters) can kill them with enough preparation.
 It's something of a sore spot for them.

 - I'm a Humanitarian: One of the unsettling traits of many of the gods, although there are exceptions.

-- Jerkass Gods: Most, but not all the gods, in Supernatural.
+- Jerkass Gods: Most, but not all, of them look down on humans.

 - Kill the God: What most hunters attempt to do, due to the tendency of gods to cause human death and suffering.

-- Physical God: Although they have remarkable powers they still can be killed, and Death confirms that one day he will reap God.
+- Physical God: Although they have remarkable powers, they still can be killed.

 - We Are Everywhere: Kali claims there are billions of them and we have seen them pose as news reporters, kind old octogenarians, hotel concierges, and cooks.